Q3D/q3dfit/README.md

 2. Run `q3df`/`q3da` from the notebook OR run `./test/test_f22128896mir.py` from a Python prompt.
 3. Compare outputs to files in `./test/test_questfit/`.
 Presently, two versions of the plots are made: a jpg file is created by `q3da`, and a png is created by `q3df` via `plot_quest`.

-## NIRSPEC simulation data in the hei box
+## NIRSPEC ETC simulation

-Data cube can be downloaded from the [heibox](https://heibox.uni-heidelberg.de/library/06eb022c-6252-40ea-aaa9-88af6d7d876d/Q3D/Simulations/May_2021)

-1. Modify `./init/nirtest.py` accordingly and prepare the qso template to use (using `test_makeqsotemplate_nir.py` for now)
-2. Run `./test/test_nirspec.py`
+1. Download necessary files from the [Q3D Box folder](https://rhodes.box.com/s/q4zsp63ps01olkkh846k1nzbfw744gns):
+   - `./simulations/NIRSPEC-ETC/nirspec_etc_cube_both.fits`
+   - `./simulations/NIRSPEC-ETC/nirspec_ETC_QSO.npy`
+2. Edit the input/output files in the Jupyter notebook `./jnb/run_q3dfit_nirspec-etc.ipynb`.
+3. Run `q3df`/`q3da` from the notebook OR run `./test/test_nirspec-etc.py` from a Python prompt.

 ## SDSS spectrum, rest-frame optical, two emission-line components, galaxy + emission lines